metaplex-foundation/docs/docs/04-guides/00-candy-machine-ui.md

 # A Front End Minting Experience

-:::info
+:::warning
-This guide is for CM v2.
-If you create a CM v3 follow [the v3 guide](/programs/candy-machine/how-to-guides/my-first-candy-machine-part2) instead!
+This guide is for Candy Machine v2.
+If you create a Candy Machine v3 follow [the v3 guide](/programs/candy-machine/how-to-guides/my-first-candy-machine-part2) instead!
 :::

 This guide assumes you have already uploaded and deployed your Candy Machine.